 Tesla has disabled the old non MFA API.
 For now TeslaTasks can only be used with MFA enabled accounts.

 TeslaTasks is an application that connects Google calendar to your Tesla vehicle.

 A lot of people use Google calendar to keep tabs on all the appointments in their life.
 And it therefore is a very natural place to determine when your car should warm or chill itself, in order to be ready to drive you to that appointment.
 However, the functionality Tesla offers, though a connected calendar, is by “learning your habits”.
 But a lot of appointments do not fall into that category, and not every appointment will require driving.
-So TeslaTasks takes a different approach and uses an explicit appointment in a dedicated calendar to trigger preconditioning.
+So TeslaTasks takes a different approach and uses an explicit appointment to trigger actions.

 For example simply set up an appointment prior to the one you will need to get into your car for, and your Tesla will start preheating and preconditioning the battery.
 Even when you are still snuggly in bed.

 Personally, I am in my car within 30 minutes after my wake up alarm; I shower, eat, while catching the news, and often forget to press that precondition button in the app.
 Also, my Tesla sometimes is so fast asleep that it takes up to two minutes to wake up, requiring pressing the retry button in the app a number of times.
 When I’m in my morning routine, I really hate having to do that.
-TeslaTasks is a computer, it doesn’t mind trying that over and over again, until it finally gets a response.
+TeslaTasks is a computer, it doesn’t mind trying to wake up the car over and over again, until it finally gets a response.

 Naturally other tasks can be controlled this way as well, like charging or sentry mode.
 For more information see the manual.
 If you feel like giving TeslaTask a go, just click on the REGISTER! link in the menu above.
 Zac (of “now you know”) has tested it.